linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 03.06.2026
+- Topic: ASIA x WEB4
+- Directory: /posts/2026/June/03
+- Description: ``` Discover how Linkspreed is expanding into the Asian market with its Web4 ecosystem, designed to protect digital sovereignty and fight AI deep fakes through decentralized infrastructure and secure identity filters.
+Watch the full breakdown here: https://youtu.be/m1Jnoe4QKdE?si=uPuO2iraN9nh_lXh ```

 ### 02.06.2026
 - Topic: 100+ Social Logins for UIID
 - Directory: /posts/2026/June/02